matthewgraca/hrrr-smoke-viz/README.md

 pip install -r pip_requirements.txt
 ```

-In order to run the notebooks that use `wgrib2`, you'll have to use conda.
+2. Conda env.
 This is the recommended way to run all the notebooks in this repository.

 ```bash
 conda create hrrrenv